ecliptik/gill-hicks/README.md

 Using [Horizontal Pod Sclaer](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [Prometheus](https://prometheus.io/) with custom httpmetrics, pods can scale up and down depending on the incoming traffic.
 See this [example](https://docs.bitnami.com/kubernetes/how-to/configure-autoscaling-custom-metrics/) for a possible way this is setup.

-Furthermore, if using [SpotInst Ocean](https://spotinst.com/products/ocean/) or [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), node scaling can occur automatically based on metrics and an increase in running pods.
+Furthermore, if using [SpotInst Ocean](https://spotinst.com/products/ocean/) or [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), node scaling can occur automatically based on metrics and increase resources for additional pods.

 Using HPA and a Cluster Autoscaler together allows for dyanmic scaling of the service and the underlying infrastructure in response to increasing and decreasing load.